Interface Builder Functions

 These next exercises will demo a few of the simpler interface builder options with HTML code.

-Practice - Add text with HTML tags
+Practice - Add image with the img

 Your turn